 · Can this data be de-duplicated with traditional email?

 · What impact will this have on searches and advanced analytics – I can’t speak emoji – can AI?

 An example of this last point is how messages are processed and displayed in eDiscovery tools.
 If I write to my colleagues saying “Who’s up for some fraud?” and my colleague responds with “\xF0\x9F\x91\x8E” what will a lawyer make of that?
 Will they go and investigate what that string of text represents?

 The string of text above is the textual representation of the thumbs down emoji and is how it will be displayed in some eDiscovery review tools.

 This is how it should be displayed:

-In conclusion it is clear that email is not dead.
-Far from it, it is alive and is still growing year-on-year.
-However for a lot of people and organisations there is now complimentary technology that is also being used.
-This means today’s litigator must not only consider email communications, but also be aware of and allow for multiple other sources of important communications.
+In conclusion, it is clear that email is not dead.
+Far from it, it is alive and is still growing year on year.
+However, for a lot of people and organisations, there is now complimentary technology that is also being used.
+This means today’s litigators must not only consider email communications but also be aware of and allow for multiple other sources of important communications.